rayman437/meridian-transcription/README.md

 Before you start using Meridian Assistant, ensure you have Python installed on your system.
 Additionally, you need to install the required dependencies by running:

 pip install -r requirements.txt

+It's also required to have ollama and whisper installed - please consult those project's instructions for details

 ## Usage